gregory-dean/cybersecurity-homelab/projects/01-ad-lab-foundation/notes.md

 3/24/2026 - 5:34 AM |
 Installed Active Directory Domain Services and DNS on DC-01.
 Promoted the server as the first domain controller for a new forest using lab.gregory-dean.com with NetBIOS name LAB.

+3/24/2026 - 5:57 AM |
+Validated AD post-promotion state on DC-01.
+Confirmed the lab.gregory-dean.com zone exists in DNS, verified AD management consoles are present, and configured DC-01 to use its own internal DNS service on the LAB adapter.